 Undergraduate Curriculum and Major Requirements for the Political Science Track

 Most Political Science majors in the accelerated program will choose the International Relations concentration.
 To complete this concentration, of the 40 credits required by the Political Science major, 20 must be selected from approved international offerings.
-All Political Science majors must take PS 101, 150, 241, 245 or 330, 490 and 491.
-Additionally, Political Science majors must take four electives at least two of which must be at the 300 level.
+All Political Science majors must take PS 101 (American Politics), 150 (Comparative Politics), 241 (International Relations), 245 (Political Thought or 330 (American Political Thought), 490 and 491 (Senior Thesis Seminars).
+Additionally, Political Science majors must take four electives, at least two of which must be at the 300 level.
 Political Science majors typically take two to six courses within the major that meet Undergraduate Curriculum requirements within the major.
-The following Undergraduate Curriculum requirements can typically be met within the Political Science major: Self and Society, Senior Capstone, Global Connections and Research and Writing.
-Additionally, if students take a recommended Statistics class, they can meet a Quantitative Reasoning requirement.
+The following Undergraduate Curriculum requirements can typically be met within the Political Science major: Self and Society, Senior Capstone, Crossing Boundaries and Research and Writing.
+Additionally, if students take a recommended Statistics class, they can meet a Quantitative Reasoning Mathematics requirement.
 There is also the possibility that certain University Seminars will count toward the Political Science Major.
-The additional Undergraduate requirements must be taken outside the major.
+The additional Undergraduate Curriculum requirements are taken outside the major.

 Study Abroad Possibilities for the Political Science Track

-Political Science majors may study abroad any time except for the third year due to the need to complete the Senior Thesis.
+Political Science majors may study abroad any time except for the third year due to the need to complete the Senior Thesis before commencing graduate work in the fourth year.
 Students should work with their advisers, who will ensure that they are on track to meet all the requirements for the accelerated program.